30 ways for how to make your home look expensive and intentional the easy way without costing you the high end designer bucks.

-27. Reflect Light in Dark Spaces with Mirrors
+27. Reflect Light in Dark Spaces with a Large Mirror

 One of the best interior design tricks to make a house look expensive is by reflecting light on dark walls opposite from windows with a mirror to help rooms feel bigger and brighter.

 I love these antique gold mirrors especially that add a luxe quality.

 28. Put Toys In Cabinets and Bins When Not In Use